Gurobi/gurobi-optimods/docs/source/mods/min-cost-flow.rst

           >>> print(demands)
           [-2  0 -1  1  0  2]

-      Three separate sparse matrices including the adjacency matrix, edge capacity and cost, and a single array with the demands per node.
+      Three separate sparse matrices specify the adjacency matrix, the capacity of each edge, and the cost of each edge.
+      A single array specifies the demand at each node.

   .. group-tab:: networkx